to select ↑↓ to navigate

 2. Collection Offset Sequences

-Frappe Lending allows users to define 4 collection offset sequences under the loan tab in the company master
+Frappe Lending allows users to define 4 collection offset sequences under the Loan tab in Company:

 3. For Settlement Collection